School Residencies

 - Learning square dances done in the local community for generations

-- Playing ukuleles together, as a group
+- Singing and moving together as a group

 “Thank you so much for coming in!
 I have already been using a bunch of the things I learned in all my classes.
 It has truly freed me up to put the fun back in music.”